Rustom1234/Ipl-Score-Predictor/README.md

 - **Runs in Last 5 Overs:** Input the runs scored in the last 5 overs.
 2. **Predict Score:** Click the "Predict Score" button to receive the predicted final score based on the input parameters.

-## Model Evaluation

-After training, the model's performance is evaluated using:
-- **R² Score:** Indicates the proportion of variance in the dependent variable predictable from the independent variables.
-- **Mean Absolute Error (MAE):** Measures the average magnitude of errors in predictions, without considering their direction.

-These metrics are printed in the console upon running the training script.

 ## Project Structure

 ```